TULiberalArts/Religion/pages/graduate.md

 ## Earn an MA or PhD in Religion at Temple University
 As part of a major public university, the Department in Religion at Temple University deals with religion as an academic discipline without bias or favoritism for one religious or philosophical tradition over another.
 Our courses provide graduate students with broad coverage of religious phenomena in the world, but our faculty also provide specialized study in Buddhism, Christianity, Hinduism, African American religion, Judaism and more.
 Since the nature of the study of religion is interdisplinary, we have strong cooperative relationships with other programs in the College of Liberal Arts.

-MA or PhD Students studying religion at Temple take two kinds of graduate courses.
+Graduate students in religion a combination of foundations courses and specialized seminars.
 Foundations courses cover a broad range of religious traditions.
-These courses provide graduate students a solid background in the basic thought, practices and history of major world religions and methodologies in the study of religion.
-The second are specialized seminars in subjects that our faculty have expertise in.
-These include courses dealing with religion, race, ethnicity, and religion in certain time periods and geographic regions.
+Each course covers the basic thought, pracices and history of one of the following: African religions, African American religions, Buddhism, Chinese religions, Christianity, Hinduism, Islam or Judaism.
+Other Foundations courses deal with methodologies in the study of religion, including historical-textual, social scientific and philosophical approaches.
+Second are advanced or specialized seminars in the areas of expertise of the professors.
+These include in particular courses dealing with religion, race, and ethnicity in various traditions, time periods, and areas of the world.

-Areas of Specialization include:

-- African Diaspora Christianity
-- Gender & Religious Community
-- American Religious History
-- Islamic Political Thought
-- Animals in Religion
-- Death & Dying
-- Jewish Studies
-- Tibetan Buddhism
-- Japanese Philosophy
-- Islam & Christianity

 ### MA in Religion
-Our MA in Religion program is a good choice for you if you plan on teaching religious studies in a community college or high school, or you plan on continuing on to a PhD program in religion.

-Students in our 30-credit MA in Religion program include those who plan on teaching religious studies community colleges or high schools, college grads in other fields who have an interest in religion and students who plan on continuing on to PhD programs in religion.
-While some graduates from our master’s program may choose to apply for PhD in Religion program at Temple, it is a separate process.
-If you work in another profession, understanding religious context is essential to cross-cultural understanding.
-Notable examples include health services, social work, international business and government.
+Our MA in Religion program is a good choice if you plan on teaching religious studies in a community college or high school, or you plan on continuing on to a PhD program in religion.
+While some graduates from our master’s program apply for the Temple's PhD in Religion program, it is a separate process.

 [Learn More about Our Master’s in Religion Program](http://www.cla.temple.edu/religion/graduate/master-of-arts-program/)

 ### PhD in Religion
-The Department of Religion offers a 60-credit PhD program that provides students a well-rounded and interdisciplinary liberal arts education.
-One of our biggest strengths as a program is our breadth and diversity; we offer coursework in global religious traditions and the roles of religion and society.
-Our graduates are employed in major colleges and universities in North America, Europe, Africa and Asia.
-Most of our graduates are employed as faculty in religious studies, although some are administrators in academic or governmental administrations.
+One of our biggest strengths of our PhD program is our breadth and diversity; students are given a broad and interdisciplinary introduction to Religion in the first unit of study and take courses in other departments and institutions in the second unit of study.
+We are committed to the multi-traditional and multi-disciplinary study of global religious traditions.
+This gives our program an outstanding breadth and cross-cultural diversity.
+We have a long history of attracting students from all over the world, and our graduates now work in universities in North America, Africa, Europe and Asia.

 [Learn More about Our PhD in Religion](http://bulletin.temple.edu/graduate/scd/cla/religion-phd/#text)

+### Academic Advising
+As a student working toward your MA or PhD, you’ll be guided toward a concentration based on your interests and the available resources at the department.

+Possible concentrations include:

+- African and African American History
+- African and African American Literature
+- African American Drama
+- African American Psychology
+- African Civilizations
+- African Languages
+- Afrocentric Theory
+- Caribbean Culture
+- Cultural Studies
+- Ethnographic Methods
+- Gender, Sexuality and Women’s Studies

 ### Temple Graduate School Funding
 At Temple, we believe that students from all walks of life should have access to a college education.
 If you need help paying for graduate school, you aren’t alone.
 Most students receive some form of financial aid to fund their education.
 Graduate students are eligible for financial assistance from federal, state, private, and university sources.
 We encourage you to explore all of the opportunities available and apply early to make your education an affordable experience.

 [Student Financial Services](https://sfs.temple.edu/financial-aid-types)